JOIN OUR TEAM.

 Team Responsibilities:

-• Work with Board Members/Chairs to develop a content calendar and ensure timely and strategic messaging.
+• Work with Board Members/ Team Lead to develop a content calendar and ensure timely and strategic messaging.

 • Create photos and graphics in Canva to enhance engagement and readability.